openstreetmap/stateofthemap-2022/faq/index.md

 <h3 id="watch">How can I watch the talks?</h3>
 The talks from the main track and the academic track will be streamed on [streaming.media.ccc.de](https://streaming.media.ccc.de/sotm2020).
 You'll find the link prominently displayed at the top of the SotM Homepage.

+<h3 id="session-structure">How are the sessions structured?</h3>
+Sessions will start with a 20min talk, then Q&A (see below), and a transition into the next talk.
+45min in total.

 <h3 id="interact">How can I interact with the speakers and other members of the audience?</h3>
 You can interact with the speakers by asking questions in the Question & Answer sessions.
 You can interact with others in the self-organized sessions and in the community channels.
 * [https://wiki.openstreetmap.org/wiki/State_of_the_Map_2020/self-organized_sessions](https://wiki.openstreetmap.org/wiki/State_of_the_Map_2020/self-organized_sessions)